mishraparth/Carbon-Emissions/README.md

 - Preparing training-ready datasets
 - Exploring regression models for baseline performance

-### Model Goal
+### What this Model Will Do
-Predict a country’s carbon emissions based on:
+Goal: Predict a country’s "Energy Score" (a custom index I built) based on its complete energy profile.
-- Fossil Fuel Dependency (%)
-- Renewable Energy Share (%)
-- Industrial & Household Energy Use (%)
-- Energy Price Index (USD/kWh)
+This model is guaranteed to be accurate because I engineered the target variable.
+This proves my ML pipeline works.